Why centralized financial data improves multi-entity accounting

 - Add-ons for core finance or manual reconciliations between entities

-See one database in action
+See centralized financial management in action

 Gravity Software